Counselling

 Coping

-To find different and sometimes new ways of coping
+To find different and sometimes new ways of coping with situations, or other people, in a safe, non-judgemental environment.

 Understanding